 Eligible associations will have the ability to nominate a select number of athletes in line with the selection criteria.
 A final selection is made by the FDP selection panel.

 The Future Development program is an entry level performance program.

 Athletes aged 12-13 may participate in the program.

 Pathway from FDP to Queensland Emerging Team.

-The BQ Emerging Teams are four teams selected to represent QLD at the Southern Cross Cup tournament in Melbourne each year.
+The BQ Emerging Teams are six teams selected to represent QLD at the Southern Cross Cup tournament in Melbourne each year.
 This tournament acts as an opportunity for our young athletes to experience a competition and environment similar to a National Championship.
 This tournament features teams from across Australia including Victoria, New South Wales and South Australia.